ansys/pymapdl/README.rst

     # load the full file
     fobj = pyansys.FullReader('file.full')
-    dofref, k, m = fobj.LoadKM()
+    dofref, k, m = fobj.LoadKM(utri=False)

-If you have ``scipy`` installed, you can solve the eigensystem for its natural frequencies.
+If you have ``scipy`` installed, you can solve the eigensystem for its natural frequencies and mode shapes.

 .. code:: python

+    from scipy.sparse import linalg

     # Solve
     w, v = linalg.eigsh(k, k=20, M=m, sigma=10000)
     # System natural frequencies